techinpark/Jandi/README.md

 ## Introdution :mag:

-🌱 Everyday check easily your github contributions count in macOS status bar, written in Swift 5.0.
+🌱 Check your GitHub contributions easily from the MacOS status bar.
+Written in Swift 5.0

 ## Preview 👀
 ![](./.github/images/preview.png)